FAQs - Requests for public register searches and copy documents

 How do I make a request?

-1. NHS staff who are not part of integrated social work and health care services should email their request to opg@scotcourts.gov.uk
+1. NHS staff who are not part of integrated social work and health care services

-2. Integrated social and health care teams (local authority and NHS staff) should check with their own central office/designated AWI contact for any welfare appointments for adults living in their area, before contacting us.
+Please check with your own central office/designated AWI contact for any welfare appointments for adults living in the area, before contacting us.
 Any attorney or guardian should be able to produce a copy of their certificate which includes the powers they have been granted.
 The designated AWI contact should only contact us if the local authority does not already hold the information.
-We will require the necessary information, as detailed above, for a search to be conducted.
+Please complete our form for the individual the search is for.
+Email the completed form to opg@scotcourts.gov.uk

-3. Requests from member of the public, solicitors, organisations and businesses should be made by completing our form and emailing it to opg@scotcourts.gov.uk.
+Requests should be made by completing our form and emailing it to opg@scotcourts.gov.uk.
 This must be completed for each individual search required.

 How long will I need to wait?

-• The public register is held electronically and maintained in real time and is available for inspection during normal office hours e.g. 9am – 5pm Monday to Friday excluding bank and public holidays.
+The public register is held electronically and maintained in real time and is available for inspection during normal office hours e.g. 9am – 5pm Monday to Friday excluding bank and public holidays.

-• While we aim to process individual search requests within five working days there may be times when it takes longer.
+While we aim to process individual search requests within five working days there may be times when it takes longer.

-• Requests will be processed in order of priority.
+Requests will be processed in order of priority.
 If the request is urgent and there is a need for the request to be prioritised before others waiting to be processed please indicate in the email subject line ‘Request Urgent’.

-• If you are requesting a search for multiple people this will take longer to complete.
+If you are requesting a search for multiple people this will take longer to complete.
 As this is considered an unusual request we will contact you to ask for more information about the need for the request.
-Our form must be completed for each individual request.
+A form must be completed for each individual request.
 If we conduct the search we will also inform of how long the exercise may take to complete.